Become Better At Grammar And Remember it Much Longer By Personalizing It

 “…and that’s why, children, we use Past Simple to describe finished events in the past”

 I started coming back from the mental vortex.
 I zoned out.
 Not that it was any surprise.
-It happened during almost every language lesson at school.
+It happened in almost every language lesson at school.

 “Let’s take a look at the following example”, a cold, sharp voice cut through the air, “yesterday Johny went to the shop.”